 To establish how sustainable is denim, production processes also need to be considered.
 The best sustainable jeans would be made from natural fibers with organic cotton high on the list.
 Read more about organic cotton in this post on the 10 Best Organic Cotton Jeans Brands.

-We cannot talk about how sustainable is denim without including Levi’s, who has been a pioneer in the search for alternative production methods of their legendary jeans.
-Levi’s has several initiatives that support and show how sustainable is denim fabric when eco friendly practices are followed.
+We cannot talk about how sustainable is denim without including Levi’s.
+Levi has been a pioneer in the search for alternative production methods of their legendary jeans.
+Levi’s has several initiatives that support and show how sustainable is denim fabric, when eco friendly practices are followed.

-- Recycled denim is a collection made with organic cotton and circulose, which is a special regenerated fabric that is created by the Swedish startup Renewcell.
-Renewcell is recycling cotton fabrics with a process that is similar to that used for recycling paper.
-Through the recovery of used clothes, a cellulose fiber that is equivalent to natural fibers, is produced and new clothes can be made from it.
-Circulose is an awesome example of how sustainable is denim fabric and you can read more about circulose in this post on What is cellulose pulp and what is Circulose.
+- Recycled denim is a collection made with organic cotton and circulose.
+Circulose is a special regenerated fabric that is created by the Swedish startup Renewcell.
+Renewcell is recycling cotton fabrics, with a process that is similar to that used for recycling paper.
+Through the recovery of used clothes, a cellulose fiber that is equivalent to natural fibers, is produced.
+New clothes can be made from it.
+Circulose is an awesome example of how sustainable is denim fabric.
+You can read more about circulose in this post on What is cellulose pulp and what is Circulose.

 - Levi’s is strengthening their contribution to sustainability and is launching Levi’s SecondHand, a buy back and resale program.
-Levi’s SecondHand will enable customers to return used jeans and jackets in the stores and receive a gift card of $15 to $25, which can be redeemed against buying second hand clothing from Levis.com marketplace.
+Levi’s SecondHand will enable customers to return used jeans and jackets in the stores and receive a gift card of $15 to $25.
+These can be redeemed against buying second hand clothing from Levis.com marketplace.

-- Previous support of green fashion has been seen in their Wellthread and Outerknow collection, launched in 2019, where hemp, rather than cotton, is used.
+- Previous support of green fashion has been seen in their Wellthread and Outerknow collection.
+This was launched in 2019, where hemp, rather than cotton, is used.
 Hemp is a more eco-friendly and sustainable fiber than conventional cotton.

 - Wellthread is a line that includes cottonised help products, a material that requires less water and pesticides for its cultivation.